Liverpool news: Jurgen Klopp fined £45,000 over West Ham referee comments | Goal.com

 Liverpool manager Jurgen Klopp has been fined £45,000 over comments he made regarding referee Kevin Friend following his side's draw with West Ham, the Football Association has confirmed.

-The Reds boss called out Friend for favouring the Irons with a number of debatable decisions at the London Stadium as the Merseysie outfit dropped points in their push for the title.
+The Reds boss called out Friend for favouring the Irons with a number of debatable decisions at the London Stadium as the Merseyside outfit dropped points in their push for the title.

 Liverpool had benefited early in the match when James Milner was not flagged offside before laying on Sadio Mane for the opening goal.

-But Klopp felt from there on his side had not been treated fairly as the officials tried to even up the playing field.
+Klopp said the Reds were helped by the first mistake but felt from there on his side had not been treated fairly as the officials tried to even up the playing field.

 Speaking to Sky Sports, he said: "There were so many situations where it was 50-50 or 60-40... [he gave a] free-kick for the other team.